Paris Métro Line 10: Service to Auteuil

-The section between Invalides and Javel did not present any particular difficulties and was completed in 1910.
-The Grenelle station is constructed according to a double-station configuration, which allows for the simultaneous departure of trains towards Auteuil and the planned branch towards the porte of Sèvres on its own level, as well as the arrival of both trains in the opposite direction in a central platform on another level.
+The Invalides–Javel section, which did not present any particular difficulties, was completed in 1910.
+Grenelle station was built according to a particular double station configuration on two levels, which allowed for the simultaneous departure of trains towards Auteuil from a single platform and the planned branch towards the Porte of Sèvres on one level, as well as the arrival of trains in the opposite direction from both branches at an island platform on another level.

-While work at pont Mirabeau was ongoing, the line was opened to the public on 13 July 1913 between the stations Beaugrenelle and Opéra and was extended on 30 September 1913 to Porte d'Auteuil.
+While work at Pont Mirabeau was ongoing, the line was opened to the public on 13 July 1913 between Beaugrenelle and Opéra stations and was extended on 30 September 1913 to Porte d'Auteuil.
 In 1914, line 8 contained fifteen stations between Porte d'Auteuil and Opéra.

-The birth of line 10
+The start of line 10

-The principle of a circular line, conceived at the start of the 1900s, led to the creation of a line called Ceinture intérieure des Invalids aux Invalides (inner belt from Invalides to Invalides).
-This 11.7 kilometer section was realized in 1907 under the name of line 10.
+The principle of a circular line, conceived at the start of the 1900s, led to the creation of a line called Ceinture intérieure des Invalides aux Invalides ("inner belt from Invalides to Invalides").
+This 11.7 km concept was designated as line 10 in 1907.

-On the rive droite, the line had to borrow the platforms of line 8, and as such a set of complex connections were created under the esplanade of Invalides with the creation of a large loop.
-However, in October 1912, the principle of an interior belt was abandoned and line 10 was left to connect Invalides to Bastille via the rive gauche.
+On the right bank, the line had to use the platforms of line 8, and as such a set of complex connections were created under the esplanade of Invalides with the creation of a large loop.
+However, in October 1912, the principle of an inner belt was abandoned and line 10 was left to connect Invalides to Bastille via the left bank.

 Work on the section between Invalides and Croix-Rouge began in 1913 and ended on 18 March 1920.
-However the prospect of low revenues that would certainly result from such a small section serving only neighborhoods of little activity caused the Compagnie du chemin de fer métropolitain de Paris (CMP) to delay the construction and postpone the opening and what would surely be a resulting deficit as far back as possible.
+However, the prospect of low revenues that would certainly result from such a small section serving only neighborhoods of little activity caused the Compagnie du chemin de fer métropolitain de Paris (CMP) to delay the construction and postpone the opening and what would surely be a resulting deficit as far back as possible.
 Finally, after being required by the city to do so, the company opened the line for use on 30 December 1923.
 The new line 10 consisted of six stations, each of which with a vaulted ceiling.
-The line borrowed the rue de Four, the rue de Sèvres, and the boulevard des Invalides with a very pronounced bend at the station of Duroc.
+The line ran under the Rue de Four, the Rue de Sèvres, and the Boulevard des Invalides with a very pronounced bend at Duroc.

 The line quickly became a financial disaster for the CMP, with an average of at most 1,000 passengers per day and per station.
-The terminus of Croix-Rouge received only four hundred daily passengers, and the station Varenne, the least frequented station of the entire métro network, saw only three hundred passengers per day.
+The terminus of Croix-Rouge received only four hundred daily passengers, and Varenne station, the least frequented station of the entire métro network, saw only three hundred passengers per day.
 As a result, only ten trains of six cars serviced the line, two motor cars serving as first class cars, which saw so little traffic that they were replaced with simple motors equipped only with two conductor cars.